Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions New.md

 title: Receptors in the Plasma Membrane
 color: 30, 215, 96

-- Most water-soluble signal molecules bind to specific sites on receptor proteins that span
+- Most water-soluble signal molecules bind to specific sites on receptor proteins that span the plasma membrane.
+- There are three main types of membrane receptors:
+	- *G protein-coupled receptors*
+	- *Receptor tyrosine kinases*
+	- *Ion channel receptors*
+- **G protein-coupled receptors (GPCRs)** are the largest